DarrenFernandes0402/CS4337.006DarrenFernandesProject1/devlog.md

 Tuesday October 21st, 2025
 Today I did get the bulkiest part of the code done. that specific functions that do the actual math and calculations.
 These were a bit tricky and I did rearrange the methods a bit, but I did stick to the original structure I had used with the evaluation method.
 I only need to implement the batch method and the normal main method such that the calculator runs.
 And ofcourse, test it.

+Friday October 24th, 2025
+Today I finally got to the rest of the code. implemented the final funcitons needed as well as the main method.
+I did also integrate the batch and prompt mode, and tested it.
+I could not test the batch mode but it should still work